edwardcao3026/NN-CME/readme.md

-# Neural network aided approximation and parameter inference of stochastic models of gene expression
+# Neural-network chemical master equation (NN-CME)

 ***
 This repository contains the julia code and parameters corresponding to the effeciency test presented in:
-Approximation and inference of non-Markov models of gene expression by neural network chemical master equations
+Neural network aided approximation and parameter inference of stochastic models of gene expression

 File descriptions:

 - "SSA_single_channel_tau10_.csv" is the source data
-- "params" is the set of trained params for testing
-- "Train from scratch.ipynb" is used for train a NN-CME from scratch
-- "Test with trained params.ipynb" is used for testing with a trained NN-CME
+- "main.ipynb" is the code for training and testing NN-CME
+- "NN-CME.png" shows the prediction result by means of NN-CME

 Requirements: